Madiha-Mubeen/color-paletteVibe/README.md

 ## Technologies & Info Used:
 <b>- HTML <br>- CSS <br>- JavaScript <br>
-- For color Theory info is collected from google same for pictures of colors !
+- For color Theory info is collected from google same for pictures/bacground image of colors !

 ## Difficulties Faced:
 I have faced bare to minimun type of hardship faced for js logic building, and then how to adject width height of the card of color theory.
 It was a great time with this!